 - Grassroots Leadership resources on Family Detention

 Governor Wolf Has the Power to Shut Down Berks.
 WHY WON’T HE ACT?

 The continued incarceration of these immigrant families and the operation of BCRC is a disgrace and a stain on our Commonwealth.
 However, this stain could be erased by Ted Dallas, Secretary of the PA Department of Human Services (PA DHS) and Governor Tom Wolf, who have the power to shut the doors of BCRC and pressure ICE to release these families.
 Unfortunately, neither Secretary Dallas nor Governor Wolf have shown to have the political will to fully pursue all means available for releasing these families and shutting the center down.

-In the past year the Shut Down Berks Coalition has repeatedly presented Secretary Dallas with information on the human rights violations taking place at BCRC and what actions he can take to protect and release these families.
+In the past two years the Shut Down Berks Coalition has repeatedly presented Secretary Dallas with information on the human rights violations taking place at BCRC and what actions he can take to protect and release these families (see Human Rights First reports from Aug.
+2015 and Feb.
+2016).
 Extensive legal research was presented directly to Secretary Dallas and Governor Wolf outlining the specific powers that PA DHS has to shut down BCRC, and yet they have refused to take action.
 The laundry list of abuses suffered by parents and children, children as young as two weeks old, has not been enough to spur anything more than minimal action.